Bobby Witt Jr. Player Props: Royals vs. Reds

 Bobby Witt Jr. At The Plate

-- Witt Jr. has driven home a run in 20 games this season (31.3%), including more than one RBI in 6.3% of his games and producing three or more of his team's runs on two occasions..

-- He has scored in 48.4% of his games this year, with two or more runs scored in 7.8%.
+- He has scored in 49.2% of his games this season, with two or more runs scored in 7.7%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.